-- 11:-As described in paragraph 34 above, ESRS uses financial control approach while the GHG Protocol allows three possible reporting approaches.
-However, in order to provide further information, ESRS requires separate disclosures about the emissions from items Operational control S standards - 16.
-Undertakings should separately consider any workers related to assets, sites or operations under operational control (ESRS E1 paragraph 50(b)). - 17.
-The intention of this step was to determine whether such workers meet the definition of own workforce and workers in the reduce the options under the GHG Protocol and so improve comparability, while maintaining compatibility with the GHG Protocol.
-Requiring the separate disclosures of emissions from items that are not financially controlled but that are under operational control provides a full view of the impacts of the reporting undertaking.
-This additional disclosure requirement also recognises the environmental regulations often apply to the operator rather than the owner of assets. - 18.
-ESRS E1 does not aim at requiring the full implementation of the operational control approach under the GHG Protocol as it maintains financial control as the primary selected approach. - 19.
-An undertaking is able to reconcile ESRS reporting with that under a GHG Protocol operational control approach, by deducting the GHG emissions from those assets, sites etc., that are under financial control but that are not under operational control from its total Scope 1 and 2 emissions under ESRS E1.
+- 54. As described in paragraph 34 above, ESRS use a financial control approach while the GHG Protocol allows for three possible reporting approaches.
+The disclosure of scope 1 and 2 under ESRS E1 paragraph 50(a) is aligned with the financial control approach under the GHG Protocol.
+However, in order to provide further information, ESRS requires separate disclosures about the emissions from items under operational control (ESRS E1 paragraph 50(b)). - 55.
+The intention of this step was to reduce the options under the GHG Protocol and to thus improve comparability, while maintaining compatibility with the GHG Protocol, at level of ESRS E1 paragraph 50 (a).
+The requirement to disclose emissions separately from items that are not financially controlled but that are under the operational control of the reporting undertaking provides a full picture of the impacts of the undertaking.
+This additional disclosure requirement also recognises that the environmental regulations often apply to the operator rather than the owner of assets. - 56.
+ESRS E1 does not aim at requiring the full implementation of the operational control approach under the GHG Protocol, as it maintains financial control as the primary selected approach. - 57.
+An undertaking is able to reconcile ESRS reporting with that under a GHG Protocol operational control approach, by deducting the GHG emissions from those assets, sites etc., that are under financial but not operational control from its total Scope 1 and 2 emissions under ESRS F1.

-Environmental reporting value chain.
-Please refer to decision tree
+Environmental reporting value chain decision tree

-21. The following decision tree summarises some of the important aspects related to the measurement of emissions of GHG in ESRS E1 and of pollutants in E2 and to the disclosure of the list of material sites in ESRS E4 paragraph16:
+59. The following decision tree summarises some of the important aspects related to the measurement of emissions of GHG in ESRS E1 and of pollutants in ESRS E2.
+The same approach is also applicable in the preparation of the disclosure of the list of material sites in ESRS E4 paragraph16:

-Reporting undertaking

-Parent plus subsidiaries (including all assets recognised in the consolidated financial statements e.g. right-of-use or leased assets (under local GAAP) and joint operations.
-Please also refer to the 'Accountant's corner) ESRS 1 par 62
+Parent plus subsidiaries (including all assets recognised in the consolidated financial statements) and the entity's share of assets and liabilities in joint operations.
+ESRS 1 par.
+62 Any other sites, assets, or undertakings (including associates or joint ventures) under operational control?

-Yes.

-Any other sites, assets, or undertakings under Operational control?

-Yes, I have operational control.

 Distinguish between emissions from own operations (parent plus subsidiaries) disclosed per ESRS E1 par.
-50(a) and include 100% of GHG emissions per ESRS E1 AR 40 as a separate row per ESRS E1 par.
-50(b)
+50(a) and include 100% of GHG emissions it operationally controls per ESRS E1 AR 40 as a separate row per ESRS E1